dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/08_colors_images/plot_custom_colormap.rst.txt

 Custom Colormaps
 ================

-Creating and using custom colormaps for visualization.
+Build sequential, diverging, and discrete colormaps and compare them side by side.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-81